 resurrection –

-substance that is incomprehensible.
+imperishable.
 We can study the periodic table of the known

 elements, which defines the material of the universe, but God will make our